 Highway trees are subject to statutory work which requires the removal of obstructions such as the clearance of basal growths and low branches to allow for the free passage of pedestrians and vehicles.

-What is Ash Dieback and how to spot it
+Ash Dieback and how to spot it

-The symptoms first become visible during early June when the leaves are first emerging; these show themselves as wilting and dark discoloration on the leaves with elongated lesions developing on the smaller branches.
+The symptoms first become visible during early June when the leaves are first emerging.
+These show themselves as wilting and dark discoloration on the leaves with elongated lesions developing on the smaller branches.
 Eventually the whole crown will become infected with a characteristic ‘crown die-back’ developing over the next few years.